norlen/lc/README.md

 # Leetcode solutions

-Random leetcode solutions in Rust for at least some problems.
+Leetcode solutions, mostly in Rust but also some other languages.